-Elli Sougioultzoglou-Seraidari was born in Aidini (Aydın), Ottoman Empire in 1899.
+Elli Sougioultzoglou-Seraidari was born in Aidini (Aydın) in Ottoman Empire in 1899.
 Later in her career, Elli chose to identify herself as Nelly, and from here on out, that is how I will refer to her.
 Aidini was a small city close to Smyrni (İzmir).
 Both cities had a significant number of Asia Minor Greeks who were native to the region.
 When Nelly was around 19 years old, the Greco-Turkish war broke out, and she settled in Smyrni with her family.
-Given the harshness of circumstances, Nelly left for Germany to study.
+Given the harshness of the circumstances, Nelly left for Germany to study.
 It was 1922 when she got the news that the Greek population of Smyrni had to leave their homes behind and settle on the mainland of Greece because of the war.
 Her family settled in Athens, and Nelly was able to visit them for the first time in 1924.

 When she first went to Dresden, Germany, she was planning to study visual arts, specifically painting, yet, life steered her on a different path.
 Under the guidance of Hugo Erfurth and Franz Fiedler, Nelly mastered the art of photography and opened a photography studio on Ermous Street in Athens to apply what she learned during her studies, as well as share her vision.
 She worked for the Ministry of Culture and collaborated with prominent figures such as Angelos Sikelianos and Dimitrios Kambouroglou.